RoadrunnerWMC/zed/readme.md

 This repo is archived because I have no plans to finish or otherwise maintain this project.
 I'm posting it "as-is" because it could be useful to people, even if only as documentation.

+**Important note:** the PNGs in the "script_graphs" folder are _huge_ (some larger than 10000x10000) and can easily crash your browser or other applications.
+They're very cool, but be cautious when opening them due to their size.

 License is GNU GPL v3; see the LICENSE file for more information.

 -- RoadrunnerWMC, December 12 2021